-Mark acts as a personal CFO for successful executives, owners of closely held businesses, and financially independent individuals in the Washington, DC area and New England.
+Mark works with successful executives, owners of closely held businesses, and financially independent individuals in the Washington, DC area and New England, providing clients with comprehensive financial support and advice.
 He brings nearly 30 years of financial planning and wealth management experience, and a substantial group of long term loyal clients to McLean Asset Management Corporation.
 Mark’s strength is a commitment to a creative and holistic approach to core planning disciplines, which results in his clients consistently achieving their financial goals, making him a constant as a long term professional resource for his clients.

 Wealth Management Practice Areas